Now United: 2019: Special Olympics and Dreams Come True Tour

-2020: Quarantine, Destination UAE and New Members
+2020: Quarantine, Destination UAE and new members

-On February 11, the group introduced its 15th member, Savannah Clarke from Australia.
-On February 12, "Live This Moment" was released being the first single of the year.
-On March 7, the single "Come Together" featured Savannah Clarke for the first time.
-The group was set to embark on their "Come Together" Tour between May and June, which was postponed on March 20, due to COVID-19 concerns.
+On 12 February, "Live This Moment" was released being the first single of the year.
+On 28 February, the group introduced its 15th member, Savannah Clarke from Australia.
+On 7 March, the single "Come Together" featured Savannah Clarke for the first time.
+The group was set to embark on their "Come Together" Tour between May and June, which was postponed on 20 March due to COVID-19 concerns.

-On April 3, the third single of the year, "Wake Up," was released.
-A few days later, "By My Side" was released, which was filmed by members in their homes.
-Their single "Better" was released on the 30th, and a lyrics video for Better was released on June 30.

-On May 8, the single "Dana Dana" was released, which was filmed remotely amid the coronavirus pandemic, the song had been teased for several months and included Shivani Paliwal's rap in Hindi.
-"Stand Together" was released on June 23 of the same year.
+On 8 May, the single/music video for "Dana Dana" was released, which was filmed remotely amid the coronavirus pandemic.
+The song had been teased for several months and included Shivani Paliwal's rap in Hindi.
+"Stand Together" was released on 23 June of the same year.

-On August 8, "Nobody Fools Me Twice" was released, in the Korean language.
-On August 18, "Feel It Now" was released.
-On September 2, the Spanish version of the single "Na Na Na" was released as "Na Na Na - Spanish Version".
-On September 5, Diarra Sylla announced her departure from the group during an interview with The Hollywood Fix.
-On September 14, members Heyoon and Josh announced on YouTube that the search for the 16th member would officially begin The single/music video for "The Weekend's Here" was filmed in Dubai with Sofya, Savannah, Sina, and Heyoon.
-On September 21, Simon Fuller, the group's manager, announced the 16th member, Nour Ardakani from Lebanon.
+On 8 August, "Nobody Fools Me Twice" was released, in the Korean language.
+On 18 August, "Feel It Now" was released.
+On 2 September, the Spanish version of the single "Na Na Na" was released as "Na Na Na - Spanish Version".
+On 5 September, Diarra Sylla announced her departure from the group during an interview with The Hollywood Fix.
+On 14 September, members Heyoon and Josh announced on YouTube that the search for the 16th member would officially begin.
+The single/music video for "The Weekend's Here" was filmed in Dubai with Sofya, Savannah, Sina, and Heyoon.
+On 21 September, Simon Fuller, the group's manager, announced the 16th member, Nour Ardakani from Lebanon.
 On the 30th, the last single of the month was released, called "Somebody" with the first line from Sina Deinert.

-On October 7, "Chained Up" was released, which had been in the works for some time, same as "Live This Moment", the song/music video features the group's boys, but with the addition of Heyoon.
-On October 10, the single "Paradise" debuted, but this music was only later released as a music video.
-The music video/single "Habibi" was released on October 19, it was the first music video featuring Nour Ardakani, who served as the center.
-On November 7, another single, "One Love", was released.
+On 7 October, "Chained Up" was released, which had been in the works for some time, same as "Live This Moment", the song/music video features the group's boys, but with the addition of Heyoon.
+On 10 October, the single "Paradise" debuted, but this song was only later released as a music video.
+The music video/single for "Habibi" was released on 19 October, it was the first music video featuring Nour Ardakani, who served as the center.
+On 7 November, another single, "One Love", was released.
+On 17 November, the group announced the search for the 17th member.
+On 30 November, Mélanie Thomas, from the Ivory Coast, was announced as the new member.
+On 2 December, the group announced that a new male member would be added to Now United.
 "Pas Le Choix (Manal Mix)" was the group's new single for the first time.
-On December 10, this single was officially released, featuring the girls of the group.
+On 10 December, the single was officially released, featuring the girls of the group.
 This marked the debut of Joalin and Hina in singing, Diarra's return due to a contract still valid from the time she was in the group, and Melanie Thomas' first music video appearance.
-On December 30, the last single of the year, "Hewale", starring former-member Diarra, and Mélanie, was released.
+On 30 December, the last single of the year, "Hewale", starring former-member Diarra, and Mélanie, was released.